AI in the enterprise

 Ethics are all about the choices we make, the actions we take to follow through on those choices, and taking responsibility for any risks involved.
 Investing in an AI platform that’s designed with ethical and legal implications in mind, and that gives you as much transparency and confidence as possible, is a deeply responsible choice to make.

-Writer has been guiding large organizations like Vanguard and Deloitte on taking the most responsible and ethical approach to AI adoption.
+Writer has been guiding large organizations like Vanguard on taking the most responsible and ethical approach to AI adoption.
 Companies like Intuit and Victoria’s Secret use Writer to help scale their environmental, sustainability, governance (ESG) and inclusion initiatives.
 Writer’s platform is designed with corporate responsibility in mind, and was the first generative AI platform to be both SOC 2 Type II, PCI, and HIPAA certified.

 To learn more about paving the way for ethical AI at your organization, check out our leader’s guide to adopting AI.